 2) Improving speaking & writing speed, mainly through developing hand and facial muscles.

 3) Communicating meaningfully with native speakers.
 This is the final goal for most of us, and possibly the number one source of motivation in language learning.

-Yes, output is undoubtedly useful, but it is not what makes or breaks your success with Chinese.
-Writing and speaking don’t help you learn new words or even how to use words you already know accurately.
-Only input does that.
+Yes, the output is undoubtedly useful, but it is not what makes or breaks your success with Chinese.
+Writing and speaking Chinese doesn’t help you learn new words or even how to use words you already know accurately.
+Only INPUT does that.

 HOW THE LANGUAGE ACQUISITION PROCESS WORKS

 Back when we were teaching The Mandarin Blueprint Method via live classes, we would explain this concept by quoting some of our favorite articles on this subject.